Yueeey/deepsketch/README.md

 ## Results

-We identify key differences between sketch and image inputs, driving out important insights and proposing the respective solutions, we show an improved performance of deep image modeling..
+We identify key differences between sketch and image inputs, driving out important insights and proposing the respective solutions, we show an improved performance of deep image modeling.

 <img src="img/tease.gif" width="700">